Seraaron/agora/srd/lists/Gear List.md

 ###### Magic Items

-Magic (or sufficiently high-tech) items are not normally available for purchase.
+Magic items — or _sufficiently advanced_ pieces of technology — are not normally available for purchase.
 They must either be _earned_ or created from scratch, usually requiring a whole adventure by themselves.

-The #magic or #high-tech tags will also usually do more than just make your dice [[Exploding Dice|explode]] too. **They confer special powers to the user — unique effects that can't be represented with bonus dice or tags**.
+The #magic or #high-tech tags will also usually do more than just make your dice [[Exploding Dice|explode]] too. **They confer special powers to the user; unique effects that can't be represented with bonus dice or tags**.
 Some of these effect may be equivalent to [[Gambits|gambits]], or [[spells]], while others may be completely bespoke.

 ❓ Currently, no examples of magic items are provided in the [[Agora]] SRD.